alizurd/airline_loyalty/index.md

 ## Recommendations

-Because of our model, we can predict who's likely to churn before they do.
-High-risk members can be sent targeted offers that can remind them to use their points and provide additional promotions to help them utilize the benefits of the program!
+Because of our model, we can predict the likelihood of a user churning based on demographic and behavioral traits.
+To improve retention, high-risk members can be sent targeted offers that can remind them to use their points and provide additional promotions to help them utilize the benefits of the program.

 # Visualizations